pyeventsourcing/eventsourcing/README.md

 ```

-Next, let's define an example entity.
-It has an ID, a version number,
+Now let's use those events to define an example entity.

+The exampe entity below has an entity ID, a version number, and a
-and a timestamp.
-It also has a property called 'foo', and a method
+timestamp.
+It also has a property called 'foo', and a method to use
-to use when the entity is discarded.
-A factory method can be used to
+when the entity is discarded.
+The factory method can be used to
 create new entities.

-The methods follow a similar pattern.
+All the methods follow a similar pattern.
 They construct an event, and
 use a "mutate" function to apply the event to the entity.
 And then
 they "publish" the event for the benefit of any subscribers.

-In an event sourced application, when replaying a sequence of events, a
+When replaying a sequence of events, a "mutator function" is commonly
-"mutator function" is commonly used to apply an event to an initial state.
+used to apply an event to an initial state.
+For the sake of simplicity
-For the sake of simplicity in this example, we'll use an if-else block that
+in this example, we'll use an if-else block that can handle the different
-can handle the different types of events.
+types of events.

 ```python